how to report A Potential ETHICS VIOLATION

 People who report potential problems usually don’t receive ineligible or revocation sanctions—

-Of 1,974 ethics violations investigated in 2016, only 36 cases (2 percent) resulted in revocation of an R.T.’s certification and registration.
+Of 2,164 alleged ethics violations investigated in 2019, only 33 cases (1.5 percent) resulted in revocation of an R.T.’s certification and registration.